 Contact: Jessica Hawkins (405) 522-5952

 In accordance with Oklahoma law, the Alcoholic Beverage Laws Enforcement (ABLE) commission aids ODMHSAS in enforcing the Synar provisions.
-The goal of Synar is to reduce and maintain Oklahoma's number of successful illegal tobacco purchases by minors to less than 20 percent of attempted buys.
-Currently, Oklahoma's Synar non-compliance rate is 8.4%.
+The goal of Synar is to reduce and maintain Oklahoma's number of successful illegal tobacco purchases by minors to less than 20% of attempted buys.
+Currently, Oklahoma's Synar non-compliance rate is 16%.

-The purpose of the Governor's Task Force on the Prevention of Underage Drinking is to monitor and implement the Comprehensive Plan and Recommendations for Underage Drinking Prevention.
+The purpose of the Underage Drinking Prevention Task Force is to monitor and implement the Comprehensive Plan and Recommendations for Underage Drinking Prevention.
 The Task Force also evaluates proposed legislation for the legislative session to reduce youth access to alcohol, make recommendations to the Governor's Office regarding this legislation and identify additional strategies to reduce and prevent underage access to alcohol.

 Contact: Denotria Davis (405) 522-3619

 Targeting communities throughout the state of Oklahoma, 2M2L(Too Much To Lose) aims to decrease underage drinking and related social problems, decrease youth access to alcohol, increase community-level support for environmental change, and increase youth driven prevention activities.
 Oklahoma has implemented a comprehensive plan that includes enforcement training and technical assistance, community mobilization, strategic partnership development, youth leadership development, interagency collaboration and media advocacy.